-The design accommodates most bottles, however, some with stumpy nozzles will require removal of the drip tip.
+The design accommodates most bottles.
+However, some with stumpy nozzles will require the removal of the drip tip.

 The OFRF sub-ohm vape tank performs above average.
-The Kanthal coil has a thicker conical mesh and the slightly higher impedance at 0.2ohm giving it a slightly meatier throat hit among the two.
+The Kanthal coil has a thicker conical mesh and a slightly higher impedance at 0.2ohm, giving it a slightly meatier throat hit among the two.

-- The SS316L coil is more suitable for the use in temperature control mode with a recommended range of 350 to 450 degrees Fahrenheit.
+- TThe SS316L coil is more suitable for temperature control mode, with 350 to 450 degrees Fahrenheit recommended.

-It offers a smoother vapor production and more flavor with reduced risk of dry hits.
+It offers a smoother vapor production and more flavor with a reduced risk of dry hits.